 - have at least one vocational qualification on its scope of registration that is either on the Priority Skills List (if applying for Queensland VET Investment) or on the User Choice Price List (if applying for User Choice) - Note: RTOs are not able to apply to deliver Foundation Skills qualifications only

-- evidence of a minimum of 12 months delivery of training and assessment services in Queensland in the vocational qualification or industry area being applied for within the PQS application
+- evidence of a minimum of 12 months delivery of training and assessment services in Queensland (in full qualifications) in the vocational qualification or industry area being applied for within the PQS application

 - evidence of employer and industry support for training history in Queensland